• Skip to primary navigation

 For you and your child personally, it may be more important to file this lawsuit to recover damages.

-Disabilities come with expenses, including medical bills, therapy, medication, office visits and transportation, home aides and assistive equipment, and others.
+Disabilities come with expenses, including medical bills, therapy, medication, office visits, transportation, home aides, assistive equipment, and others.
 A lawsuit may result in a settlement or verdict that helps you cover these costs and care for your child in the future.

 Filing and winning a medical malpractice lawsuit isn’t easy.
 You have the burden of proof, and doctors have large insurance companies with extensive legal teams to defend them.

 Choose a lawyer with relevant experience and knowledge.
-They can provide you with information about your options, your chances of a successful lawsuit, and the right steps to take next.
+They can provide information about your options, the chances of a successful lawsuit, and the next steps to take.

 A lawyer will do the research, find expert witnesses, try to negotiate a settlement, and, if necessary, argue your case in a trial to give you the best chance of recovering damages.